SilverPoision/Rock-ON/README.md

 Machine Configuration - Debian- 9.4, 4 GB RAM on DigitalOcean and its will be good to run this tool on a new and fresh VPS.

 # Tools Added
-Thanks all the authors who have written these scripts and making a huge contribution to the great community.
-A big shout-out for @esahil for his blog on recon that helped me a lot while making this tool and taking examples for the repository.
+Thanks to all the aurthors who have written these scripts and making a huge contribution to the great community.
+A big shout-out for @ehsahil for his blog on recon that helped me a lot while making this tool and taking examples for the repository.

 1. Sublist3r
 1. Knock